 State of compliance

-The three electricity distribution companies are all legally separated from supply activities.
-However, functional unbundling is still to be done.
-Rebranding, adoption of a compliance programme and appointment of compliance officers have not been completed for the two state-owned distribution companies.
-The third, privately owned distribution company has adopted a compliance programme, notified it to the regulator and published it on the company’s website and appointed a compliance officer.
+The electricity distribution companies RED Nord and RED Gas Natural Fenosa are both legally separated from supply activities.
+Both companies have adopted compliance programmes, notified them to the regulator and published them on the companies’ websites and appointed compliance officers.
+In June 2019, the privately-owned distribution company RED Union Fenosa was sold by Naturgy to a financial investor.
 The rebranding of the private distribution company is still to be done.
-In December 2017, ANRE approved the rules on monitoring the compliance programmes of the electricity (and gas) network operators to prevent discriminatory behaviour in their activities.
+Rules on monitoring the compliance programmes of the electricity (and gas) network operators to prevent discriminatory behaviour in their activities were approved by ANRE.

 Access to the system